pardoJeremie/CHESS/README.md

-# chess
+# Chess

-Simple 2 player command lign chess project to better my C++ lvl.
+Simple two players command ligne chess project.
+The goal of this project is to better my C++ 2017 lvl.